arjundha/nwHacks2021/README.md

 # nwHacks2021

 ## Welcome to our How Long to Read app
 This app was created with React for the 2021 nwPlus hackathon.
 No one in the group had worked with React previously, so this served as great practice.
-To set-up the application to try it yoursel, and for more information, please follow this README.
+To set-up the application to try it yourself, and for more information, please follow this README.

 ## Set-Up
 1. Download this repository to your own computer.